-The following is a discussion and analysis of the activity and financial performance of Spokane International Airport (SIA), the Airport Business Park (ABP), and Felts Field, collectively known as the Spokane Airport Board or the Airport.
-It serves as an introduction to, and provides understanding of, the basic financial statements for the year ended December 31, 2020, with selected comparative information from the years ended December 31, 2019 and December 31, 2018.
+The following is a discussion and analysis of the activity and financial performance of Spokane International Airport (SIA), the Airport Business Park (ABP), and Felts Field, collectively operated by Spokane Airport Board and referred to throughout this document as the Airport.
+It serves as an introduction to, and provides understanding of, the basic financial statements for the year ended December 31, 2021, with selected comparative information from the years ended December 31, 2020 and December 31, 2019.

-SIA, ABP, and Felts Field are jointly owned and operated by the City and County of Spokane (the City and County) through an Airport Joint Operation Agreement.
+SIA, ABP, and Felts Field are jointly owned by the City and County of Spokane (the City and County) and operated by the Spokane Airport Board through the Airport Joint Operation Agreement.
 Spokane International Airport serves as the region's commercial service airport and provides domestic scheduled passenger and cargo air service connectivity for the market area that stretches as far as Lewiston, ID to the south and British Columbia and Alberta, Canada to the north.
 The market area also reaches the foothills of the Cascades to the west and into western Montana to the east.
-The Airport Business Park is home to several regionally-significant facilities such as the Waste-to-Energy plant; Geiger Corrections Facility; Waste Management Recycling Center and U.S. Postal Service Regional Processing and Distribution Center as well as a number of tenants that include regional banks, small businesses, and other government agencies.
-Felts Field (SFF) is a 400-acre general aviation reliever airport that had 60,671 aircraft operations in 2020 and is home to over 160 aircraft and nine commercial tenants.
-Western Aviation provides fixed-base operator and avionic services.
-Felts Field has two paved runways and a turf landing strip as well as the ability to accommodate water landings on the adjacent Spokane River.
+The Airport Business Park is home to several regionally-significant facilities such as the Waste-to-Energy plant; Geiger Corrections Facility; Waste Management Recycling Center; U.S. Postal Service Regional Processing and Distribution Center and Amazon Air as well as a number of tenants that include regional banks, small businesses, and other government agencies.
+Felts Field (SFF) serves as a Federal Aviation Administration (FAA) designated general aviation reliever airport for Spokane International Airport and is the highest-capability general aviation airport in the region, with instrument approaches and a federal contract air traffic control tower.

-The three operating areas receive no tax revenues and are self-supporting with resources obtained from landing fees, lease revenues, user fees, parking revenues, federal and state grants, and Passenger and Customer Facility Charges (PFC and CFC, respectively).
-Expenses are controlled and monitored in accordance with budget requirements.
+The three operating areas receive no local tax revenues and are self-supporting with resources obtained from landing fees, lease revenues, user fees, parking revenues, federal and state grants, and Passenger and Customer Facility Charges (PFC and CFC respectively).
+Expenses are controlled and monitored in accordance with management objectives and budget requirements.
 The facilities have consistently met all financial obligations.